Parr (artist)

-Parr (1893 - 3 November 1969) was an Inuit artist.
+Parr (1893 - 3 November, 1969) was an Inuk artist.
 He lived a traditional Inuit lifestyle until 1961, when he settled in Cape Dorset because of declining health and a hunting accident.

 Biography

-Parr was born in 1893 on Southern Baffin Island, near Cape Dorset, Northwest Territories (now Nunavut).
-He had two sons, Nuna Parr and Peter Parr, who are also artists.
-His wife, Eleeshushe Parr, was also an Inuit artist.
+Parr was born in 1893 in a campsite in the area of Kinngait on Southern Baffin Island, near Cape Dorset, Northwest Territories which is now Nunavut.
+The pair had a total of nine children, including several artists.
+His wife, Eleeshushe Parr, was also an Inuk artist.

+While he lived a nomadic lifestyle as a hunter for much of his life, he settled in Kinngait in 1961 with his family as an accident in later life prevented him from continuing to hunt.
+He began drawing at age 68.

 Work

 In Cape Dorset, Parr began to draw and make stonecut relief prints.
+He started with graphite, progressing to coloured pencils, and later felt tip pens.
 He created over 2,000 works in the next eight years.
 These are mainly images of hunting scenes, although Shamanic subjects are also depicted.
-In 1977 one of his prints was featured on a Canadian postage stamp.
+In 1977, one of his prints was featured on a Canadian postage stamp.
+His drawings depict the shift in lifestyle between the semi-nomadic and the institutional.
+Parr found creativity for drawings through the introduction of drawing and printmaking in the WBEC studios.